unicorn-wg/sslv3-diediedie/draft-sslv3-diediedie.md

 layer version number (TLSPlaintext.version) of {03,00}.
-Clients SHOULD offer their highest supported version (that is, the same value that appears in ClientHello.client_version); though clients MAY use any value greater than or equal to the lowest supported version number they are willing to negotiate.
+Clients SHOULD offer their highest supported version (that is, the same value that appears in ClientHello.client_version); though clients MAY use any value greater than or equal to the lowest version number they are willing to negotiate.
 Servers SHOULD accept handshakes from clients that propose SSLv3 or higher, but MUST NOT negotiate SSLv3.

 # A Litany of Attacks